Visperi/OsrsHelper-rewrite/README.md

 # OsrsHelper-rewrite
 A Discord bot mostly made for Old School Runescape related commands.
 This is a discord.py-rewrite version of [OsrsHelper](https://github.com/Visperi/OsrsHelper).
 The functionality is pretty limited at the moment, but the main goal is to make the code more efficient and readable.
+I aim to update this project regularly, but the old version already has a live user base and hence will still be in the main focus.

 # Commands
 For currently available commands see [COMMANDS](COMMANDS.md) file for a quick reference.
 At some point, more helpful